The property firm eyes to develop its first tourist resort project over the next 10 years

 With a total land area of 146,294 hectares, San Vicente is 140 times larger than Boracay Island in Panay.

-“We have been able to purchase an exceptional block of land and are confident that given Century Properties’ long track record of delivering innovative branded real еstatе, we’ll be able to unlock the very significant long-term potential from this site,” Century Properties founder and chairman Jose E.B.
+“We have been able to purchase an exceptional block of land and are confident that given Century Properties’ long track record of delivering innovative branded real еstatе, we’ll be able to unlock the very significant long-term potential from this site,” Century Properties Executive Chairman of the Board Jose E.B.
 Antonio said in a statement Tuesday, April 21.

 Phase 1 of the project involves capital spending of P1.5 billion ($33.92 million) annually over the next 3 to 5 years.